ppsp-team/PyNM/paper/paper.md

 The development of this code has benefited from useful discussions with Andre Marquand, Thomas Wolfers, Eva Loth, Jumana Amad, Richard Bethelem, and Michael Lombardo.

-Fundings: GD is supported by IVADO, FRQS, CFI, MITACS, and Compute Canada.
+Fundings: This work is supported by IVADO, FRQS, CFI, MITACS, and Compute Canada.

 # References